kellenpetersen/kellenpetersen.github.io/_pages/about.md

 About the website
 =====

-I have recently released a Miscellaneous section containing unpublished article, research project or notes I wrote for myself covering a wide range of topics I studied the last few years.
+I have recently released a Miscellaneous section containing unpublished articles, research projects or notes I wrote for myself covering a wide range of topics I studied the last few years.

 I also plan to release a French version of the website soon.
 I might as well include blog posts on thoughts and feelings towards academic-related topics.